-We will take up to 3 samples of skin (a skin biopsy), using a special device called a punch biopsy.
-The skin will be taken from areas where you were given the saline injection, as well as two different doses of the KLH.
+We will take up to samples of skin (a skin biopsy), using a special device called a punch biopsy.
+The timing of these biopsies depends on what group you are enrolled into, and is shown in figure 1.
+The skin will be taken from either areas where you were given the saline and KLH injections, or from a 'control' site where no injections were administered.
+In all cases the biopsies will be taken from forearms.
 To take the biopsy we will clean the skin with antiseptic, and then give an injection of local anaesthetic to minimise discomfort.
 The punch biopsy takes a tiny circular amount of skin (4-6mm in diameter, about the size of 2-3 grains of rice side by side).
 We will then close the skin with special plasters (steristrips), or a single dissolvable stitch, if necessary.
 We will then put a dressing over these biopsy sites, which can be left on until it falls off, or removed carefully after 48h.